amannarsaria4/amannarsaria4.github.io/_pages/cv.md

 {% include base_path %}

 University of California, Berkeley M.S. student in Financial Engineering.
-Previously completed double majors in Computer Science and Economics from Birla Institute of Technology and Science, Pilani.
+Double majors in Computer Science and Economics from Birla Institute of Technology and Science, Pilani.

 Previous Work experience
 ======